 After [the thousand years] he must be released for a little while.

-Now the book of Revelation—and even these verses in chapter 20—leaves no room for doubt as to who has authority to bind or loose Satan.
+The context of this verse leaves no room for doubt as to who has authority to bind or loose Satan.
 God does.
 So this “must” is God’s must.

 Now, there is not some law outside of God dictating to him what he must do.
 If something “must” take place it is something he determines in the secret counsels of his own will.

 So here we have a must that we don’t understand: the release of Satan.
-And there is no explanation for why it must be.
+And God gives us no explanation for why it must be.
 He just tells us.
 Which leaves us to either trust him or not.

 [In the cross] is where the worst that God ever ordained and the best that God ever ordained meet and become one.

 If you are tempted to wonder how any good could possibly redeem the evil you see in the musts that you endure or see in the world or see in the Bible, take a long, lingering look at the cross.
-There is glory there that will bring you the inexpressible joy you long for (1 Peter 1:8).
+It is the best picture of how God can use the worst evil to bring about inexpressible joy for his people.